Choosing Simple Endurance Means You Want to Focus on the Process of Training, Not Just Results

 And no, that’s not some kind of everyone gets a trophy thinking.

-My most spectacular failures have become the basis of deep learning and understanding about myself.
+Without finding a bike coach, My most spectacular failures have become the basis of deep learning and understanding about myself.

 You trained hard, you learned so much, you became stronger, more mobile, and faster.